 - Where does your emotion live and what does it eat for breakfast?

-- Does your emotion have a gender or is your emotion gender-less?
+- Does your emotion have a gender or is your emotion gender-free?

 Here is an example of personifying fear from “The Book of Qualities” by J. Ruth Gendler